swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 `internal`, or `public`, but cannot be less restrictive than the property declaration itself.

-Properties cannot be declared using delegates inside protocols.
-A property with a delegate that is declared within a class must be `final` and cannot override another property.
-A property with a delegate may not declare any accessors.

 ### Mutability of properties with delegates

-A property with a delegate can be specified with either `var` or `let`.
-If it spelled with `let`, it cannot be mutated---even if the specified property delegate type has a `nonmutating set` on its `value` property.
-Similarly, a property spelled with `var` but whose delegate type has a `value` that lacks a setter (or has an inaccessible setter) cannot be mutated directly.
-However, the synthesized storage property could be mutated.
+A property with a delegate must be introduced with the `var` keyword.
+If the `value` property of the behavior type lacks a setter (or the setter is inaccessible), `value` will not have a setter.
+However, the synthesized storage property could still be mutated.

 ### Out-of-line initialization of properties with delegates